mbaeza01/tcmggroup6site/README.md

-# tcmggroup6site
+# Welcome to Group 6's website!
-Project Website for Group 6
+Our Backgrounds: